Universal Data Sharing Agreement

 4. DUTIES OF DEVELOPER

 4.1 Developer Compliance with Privacy Laws.
-With regard to Student Data that School permits Developer to collect or access pursuant to the Agreement, Developer agrees to uphold its responsibilities, and to support School in upholding School’s responsibilities, under the Privacy Laws.
+With regard to Student Data that School permits Developer to collect or access pursuant to the Agreement, Developer agrees to uphold its responsibilities under the Privacy Laws applicable to Developer, and to support School in upholding School’s responsibilities under the Privacy Laws applicable to School.

 4.2 Permitted Use of Student Data.
-Developer may use, transmit, distribute, modify, reproduce, display, and store the Student Data shared pursuant to the Agreement solely for the purposes of: (i) providing the Developer Product as contemplated by the Agreement, and as otherwise described herein, (ii) maintaining, supporting, evaluating, diagnosing, improving and developing the Developer’s website, Developer Product and applications, (iii) enforcing its rights under the Agreement, and (iv) as otherwise authorized under the applicable Privacy Laws.
+Developer may collect, use, retain and disclose the Student Data shared pursuant to the Agreement solely for the purposes of: (i) providing the Developer Product as contemplated by the Agreement, and as otherwise described herein, (ii) maintaining, supporting, evaluating, diagnosing, improving and developing the Developer’s website, Developer Products and applications, (iii) enforcing its rights under the Agreement, and (iv) as otherwise authorized under the applicable Privacy Laws.
 For clarity and without limitation, Developer may use Student Data for adaptive learning purposes or customized student learning and to provide recommendation engines to recommend content or services relating to school purposes or other educational or employment purposes, provided such recommendation is not determined in whole or in part by payment or other consideration from a third party.

 4.4 Restrictions on Use of Student Data for Advertising.
-Developer is prohibited from using Student Data to: (i) advertise or market to students or to direct targeted online advertising to students, (ii) advertise or market educational products and services to parents/guardians, unless with consent of the parent/guardian and/or School, (iii) develop a profile of a student, parent/guardian or group, other than for the purpose of providing educational services or as authorized by School or by a parent/guardian, or (iv) for any other commercial purpose unless authorized by School or permitted by applicable law.
-Notwithstanding the foregoing, nothing in this section shall be read to prohibit Developer from: (a) directing online advertising to a student or family/guardian based on the student’s current visit to that online location, provided that the student’s online activities are not collected over time for the purpose of delivering such advertisements, (b) marketing educational products and services directly to parents, guardians or School’s employees so long as the marketing does not result from the use of Student Data obtained by Developer from providing the Developer Product, (c) using Student Data to recommend educational products or services to parents/guardians and School’s employees so long as the recommendations are not based in whole or in part by payment or other consideration from a third party, (d) using Student Data with parent/guardian consent to direct advertising to students to identify higher education or scholarship providers that are seeking students who meet specific criteria, or (e) using aggregate information to inform, influence or enable marketing, advertising, or other commercial efforts by Developer.
+Developer is prohibited from using Student Data to: (i) advertise or market to students or to direct targeted online advertising to students, (ii) advertise or market educational products and services to parents/guardians, unless with consent of the parent/guardian and/or School, (iii) develop a profile of a student, other than for the purpose of providing educational services or as authorized by School or by a parent/guardian, or (iv) for any other commercial purpose unless authorized by School or permitted by applicable law.
+Notwithstanding the foregoing, nothing in this section shall be read to prohibit Developer from: (a) directing online advertising to a student or family/guardian based on the student’s current visit to that online location, provided that the student’s online activities are not collected over time for the purpose of delivering such advertisements, (b) marketing educational products and services directly to parents, guardians or School’s employees so long as the marketing does not result from the use of Student Data obtained by Developer from providing the Developer Product, (c) using Student Data to recommend educational products or services to parents/guardians and School’s employees so long as the recommendations are not based in whole or in part by payment or other consideration from a third party, (d) using Student Data with parent/guardian consent to direct advertising to students to identify higher education or scholarship providers that are seeking students who meet specific criteria, (e) responding to a student or parent/guardian’s request for information or feedback, or (f) using aggregate information to inform, influence or enable marketing, advertising, or other commercial efforts by Developer.

 4.5 Permitted Use of De-identified Data.
 Notwithstanding anything to the contrary herein, Developer may use and disclose De-identified Data for the purposes of the development and improvement of educational sites, services, applications, or to demonstrate the effectiveness of Developer’s products or services.